LukeGall/Level-4-Solo-Project/notesDiary.md

 ## 12 Nov 2020

 Plan to get a few more e2e tests in but maybe not spend too much time on it as the refactoring is the most important part of it all.
+Implemented the start of the refactor plan which involved getting rid of board piece components and making a general one which is nice.
+Tried having the marble as an input property but it didn't work as I don't think it was updating the component on a change.